101 6th Street,

-Backstage, the theater was one of the remaining few to use sandbags and hemp ropes to work the scenery rigging until 1999 when a modern rigging system was installed.
+Backstage, the theatre was one of the remaining few to use sandbags and hemp ropes to work the scenery rigging until 1999 when a modern rigging system was installed.

-In the 1930’s, the theater was renamed the Fulton Theatre and become a full time motion picture theater with 1,800 seats.
-The Pittsburgh Cultural Trust puchased the theater in 1990 and following the first of four planned phases of renovation, the Fulton Theatre was reopened in May 1991.
-It was later renamed the Byham Theatre through a naming right from the Byham family following the second phase of renovation in 1995.
+In 1930 the theatre was renamed the Fulton Theatre and become a full time motion picture theatre with 1,800 seats.
+The Pittsburgh Cultural Trust puchased the theatre in 1990 and following the first of four planned phases of renovation, the Fulton Theatre was reopened in May 1991.
+It was later renamed the Byham Theatre through a naming right from the Byham family following the second phase of renovation in 1995 when the theatre reopened.

 The second phase of rennovations brought new restrooms, box office, marquee, an elevator, lobby improvements and facade changes.
 In 1997, the Cherub Lobby was restored to its original splendor.